Naifeng/Variant-Selection/README.md

 * MSE: mean squared error
 * MAPE(>*x* s): mean absolute percentage error, restricting to data instances whose runtime is greater than *x* seconds

 *Note: The reason to exclude data instances with small runtime is that sometimes MAPE gets extremely large (>1000%) when the actual runtime is small.
-In addition, we care more about tasks with large runtime in the scheduling process.*
+In addition, we care more about tasks with a large runtime in the scheduling process.*

-* rho: Spearman's rank correlation coefficient (Spearman's rho), which indicates if a higher ranked candidate through prediction also has a higher ranked true runtime.
-In short, how well does our model tell about the order.
+* rho: Spearman's rank correlation coefficient (or Spearman's rho), which indicates if a higher ranked candidate through prediction also has a higher ranked true runtime.
+In short, how well does our model tell about the order of runtimes.